ummel/fusionData/README.md

     indicates that a measurement is time-invariant (e.g. a long-term climate “normal”).
-2. It must contain a column (or columns) whose name and values are also found in the “geo\_concordance.fst” file.
+2. It must contain a column (or columns) whose name and values are also found in the `geo_concordance.fst` file.
+These columns define the location of the measurement and – via the `geo_concordance.fst` file – are mapped to PUMA’s.

 Ordered factor variables should be classed as such; other categorical variables can be character.
-It is not (currently) necessary to document the variables, name them a certain way, or create a dictionary.
+It is *not* (currently) necessary to document the variables, name them a certain way, or create a dictionary.
 Let’s look at an example.

 ``` r
 irs <- readRDS("geo-processed/IRS-SOI/IRS-SOI_2018_processed.rds")